 Cheating is quite common.
 A study found that one in five people admits to cheating.
 That number is probably higher since people can be reluctant to admit doing socially undesirable behaviors.
 Many of them are probably wondering, yourself included, how to stop cheating.

-Check out six steps on how to stop yourself from cheating that could help you stop cheating your partner.
+Check out five steps on how to stop yourself from cheating that could help you stop cheating your partner.